stanbuklovskyi/automate_csv/README.md

 **Libraries:** Numpy, Pandas, OS

+## How to use

+ - Put the file in you working directory with multiple data files
+ - Example data files are included

 ----------------------------------------------------------------

 This is far from perfect but it's a great and practical introduction to automation of repetative tasks in Python.
 Enjoy!✌